TobKed/django_on_gcp/README.md

  1. Shell environmental variables

     Set environmental variables.
-    Some values you have to know by hard, like `PROJECT_ID`.
+    Some values you have to know beforehand, like `PROJECT_ID`.
-    Others you can generate on the fly, like `DJANGO_SECRET_KEY` however remember to keep them somewhere (see next step).
+    Others you can generate on the fly, like `DJANGO_SECRET_KEY` however, remember to keep them somewhere (see the next step).
-    They will be used to provide input variables for terraform and for `gcloud` commands.
+    They will be used to provide input variables for Terraform and for `gcloud` commands.

     ```bash
     export PROJECT_ID=django-cloud-tf-test-001